 (b) 1 Cutting Card.

 3.4 A Drop Slide may be located to the right of the tray bank.
-The Drop Slide on the table shall be used by the Dealer to place the Rake where the Rake is to be dropped by the Dealer into the drop box at the conclusion of the Round.
-If a bonus is in operation for the game, a separate slot will be used.
+The Drop Slide on the table may be used by the Dealer to place the Commission where the Commission is to be dropped by the Dealer into the drop box at the conclusion of the Round.
+If a bonus is in operation for the game, a separate slot may be used.
 Both the Drop Slide and bonus slots go directly into drop boxes.

-3.5 If the Casino Operator intends to offer a jackpot, the following equipment will be fitted to the table to allow for the recording of jackpot contributions and winning jackpot Hands:
+3.5 If the Casino Operator intends to offer a Poker Jackpot pursuant to rule 19, equipment shall be installed as necessary to permit the Poker Jackpot to be operated in accordance with these rules.

-a Jackpot Button;

-Jackpot Management Console; and

-a Jackpot Display

 4.0 Cards

 4.1 Poker shall be played with: